 In Euthyphro, Socrates is on trial for impiety.
 He is charged with inventing new gods and corrupting the youth.
 Outside the courtroom, he meets Euthyphro — a prosecutor who will be trying his own father for murder.
 A poor man had killed a slave.
-The guilty man was ordered to be thrown in a ditch by Euthyphro’s father till the higher authorities in Athens pronounced a more fitting punishment.
-Before the messenger could come back with an answer, however, the culprit dies and Euthyphro’s father is charged with murder.
+The guilty man was ordered to be thrown into a ditch by Euthyphro’s father when the higher authorities in Athens pronounced a more fitting punishment.
+Before the messenger can come back with an answer, however, the culprit dies and Euthyphro’s father is charged with murder.

 “Piety is what is dear to the gods, and impiety is what is not dear to them,” Euthyphro replies.

-Socrates goes on to question Euthyphro: “Is an act pious because it’s dear to gods or is it dear to gods because it’s a pious act?
-Is all the pious just?
-Or, is all the just pious?”
+Socrates goes on to question Euthyphro: “Is an act pious because it’s dear to the gods or is it dear to the gods because it’s a pious act?
+Are all the pious just?
+Or, are all the just pious?”

 Buddhists in certain parts of the world suffocate the animal to death and justify it by saying that no drop of blood was spilled.
 In many regions of India, Hindus offer sacrificial goats to various deities.
 Each one thinks my method is okay.
 This is conditioning.
 There’s always a promise of some reward in the form of favors from God, heaven, liberation or something equivalent.

 To come away from conditioning, there were three questions Socrates frequently asked.
 These are the three ultimate questions you can ask to validate your own truth and knowledge:

 b.
 How do you know what you know?